 How to safely dispose of household pharmaceutical waste

 Waste pharmaceuticals include a wide variety of items, such as over-the-counter and prescription medications, controlled substances and sharps.
 These wastes come in the form of solid pills and capsules, creams, liquids and aerosols.
 Guidelines for properly managing these wastes differ depending on where the waste is created, handled and disposed.
-Some residential health care facilities may qualify as households.

-REDUCE pharmaceutical waste whenever possible.
+REDUCE pharmaceutical waste whenever possible

 - Reconsider the use of products that claim to be antimicrobial or antibacterial.
 Plain soap and water is as effective as antibacterial soaps.
 The Centers for Disease Control recommends plain soap in its hand washing procedure.